zhrandell/Seattle_Aquarium_Coastal_Climate_Resilience/README.md

 * To view all hardware and software associated with this project, see the _hardware_software_ document ([markdown](https://github.com/zhrandell/Seattle_Aquarium_ROV_development/blob/main/documents/hardware_software.md))
 * To view videos from the ROV, see the _ROV_video_vinettes_ document ([markdown](https://github.com/zhrandell/Seattle_Aquarium_ROV_development/blob/main/documents/ROV_videos.md))

 As what we envision is ambitious, we welcome collaborators and partners, as well as feedback, comments, and questions.
-If you want to contact Prinicpal Investigator Dr. Zachary Randell, he can be reached at: z.randell@seattleaquarium.org
+Please direct contact to z.randell@seattleaquarium.org